 - slide 1 of 3

-- Know the definition: The repetition of consonant sounds at the beginning of words.
+- Know the definition: Alliteration is the repetition of consonant sounds at the beginning of words.
 Simply knowing the definition, however, is not sufficient.

 - You should be able to identify examples of alliteration in poems on your own.
 This, however, has little usefulness outside of an English class.